Effectful Semantics in Bicategories: Strong, Commutative, and Concurrent Pseudomonads: Sketches of proofs omitted from the main body

-\begin{restatable}{theorem}{bistrongkleisliispremonoidal} For any bistrong strong pseudomonad $(T, s, t)$ on a monoidal bicategory $\monoidal{\baseCat}$, the Kleisli bicategory $\baseCat_T$ is premonoidal, with binoidal structure given as in~(\ref{eq:definition-of-bowties}). \end{restatable} \begin{proof} The binoidal structure is as in~(\ref{eq:definition-of-bowties}), with $s$ defined as in~(\ref{eq:left-strength-to-right-strength}).
+\freydstructurefromstrong* \begin{proof} We use \Cref{res:left-actions-and-left-strengths-equivalent}.
+The binoidal structure is as in~(\ref{eq:left-bowties-defined}).
 Then, the proof consists in constructing a compatible pair of a left action and a right action, where ``compatible'' means that the two associators coincide on 1-cells, and the structural 2-cells $\actpentagonator$ and $\acttrianglem$ coincide.
 All of this is verified directly, based on the construction of the actions in Theorem~\ref{res:left-actions-and-left-strengths-equivalent}.

 The only remaining difficulty is the pseudonaturality of $\alpha$ in its middle argument, since this is not required for either of the actions.
 This is where the 2-cell given by the bistrong structure is used. \end{proof}